melaniewalsh/responsible-datasets-in-context/JoE/paper.md

 Beyond our specific educational goals, we also hope these datasets, essays, and accompanying materials will be useful and informative for the broader public.
 Our target audience is high school, undergraduate, or early graduate students in both the humanities and the social sciences.

 Our current set of datasets include["US National Park Visit Data (1979-2023)"](https://www.responsible-datasets-in-context.com/posts/np-data/), ["Top 500 'Greatest' Novels (1021-2015)"](https://www.responsible-datasets-in-context.com/posts/top-500-novels/top-500-novels.html), ["African American Periodical Poetry (1900-1928)"](https://www.responsible-datasets-in-context.com/posts/african-american-periodical-poetry/aa-periodical-poetry.html), and ["Gender Violence at the Border (1993-1998)"](https://www.responsible-datasets-in-context.com/posts/gender-violence/).

+Our general website can be found at [https://www.responsible-datasets-in-context.com/](https://www.responsible-datasets-in-context.com/) and materials are licensed under the [Creative Commons Attribution 4.0 (CC BY 4.0) License](https://creativecommons.org/licenses/by/4.0/).

 # Statement of Need